Mizuno Wave Hitogami 2 Review Facts

 used its own Wave Technology in the midsole of the Hitogami 2.
 Mizuno’s Wave plate is made of a thermoplastic elastomer, a combination of plastic and rubber that accounts for high elasticity.
 Runners can feel good about being green while wearing Mizuno, as this elastomer is made from renewable resources and castor oil and helps cut down on Mizuno’s warming footprint.
 The wave plate, heel/arch area of the shoe between the midsole and outsole, not only provides support but cushioning for comfort and shock absorption.

 Like the Hitogami 1, the Hitogami 2 features Mizuno’s Smooth Ride Technology.
 This technology is a combination of the Flex Grooves, the U4ic EVA foam midsole and Flex Controllers working together.
 The compression molded U4ic midsole component is lightweight, provides great energy return and shock absorption.
 The Mizuno wave plate is found between the two layers of EVA.
 The lower layer extends from heel to toe and the upper layer extends from the heel through the midfoot.
-The Flex Grooves propels the foot forward in a rocking motion for a strong toe off, and the U4ic midsole provides that springy energy return needed for take off.
+The Flex Grooves propels the foot forward in a rocking motion for a strong toe-off, and the U4ic midsole provides that springy energy return needed for taking off.
 This technology could be described as a rocking-chair type motion.

 The midsole also features Intercool ventilation ports for added breathability.

 The Hitogami 2’s upper uses the same technology as in the original, called Dynamotion Fit.
-Dynamotion is a snug fit that allows for natural movement without being to confining or uncomfortable.
+Dynamotion is a snug fit that allows for natural movement without being too confining or uncomfortable.
 The Flex Eyelets that are part of the Dynamotion technology help lock the heel into place while still remaining flexible and comfortable.

 This shoe’s upper has a very simplistic design.
 The upper is made of AIRmesh with molded overlays on top.
 Mizuno upgraded the Hitogami 2 with a new cushy, soft sockliner and features a removable foam insole